Difficulty Level Easy

 You Might Also Like

-If you're looking for a seafood appetizer, try this recipe for David and Linda's salmon sliders with aioli sauce from episode 105 of Kick Off Cook Off.
+If you're looking for a football-shaped appetizer, try this recipe for Marilyn and Percy's football-shaped lamb sliders from Kick Off Cook Off.